mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 ### Generating self-signed certs for prod, encrypting certs locally with KMS

-A step up from local dev and testing, but still a safe production use case, you can store the cert files on disk with the private key encrypted.
-Add the `--encrypt-local`, `-aws-region`, and `--kms-key-id` options. `--aws-region` corresponds to the region where your KMS key is stored.
+We don't recommend storing unencrypted private keys on your system, so the next easiest way to create TLS certs in a production-safe way is to use encryption.
+This option stores the cert files on disk with the private key encrypted, using `--encrypt-local`, `-aws-region`, and `--kms-key-id` additional options.
+Make sure `--aws-region` corresponds to the region where your KMS key is stored.

-_We highly recommend this option, so that you don't have unencrypted private keys on your system._

-**Note: You must set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables for this and the following examples to work.**
+**Note: You must set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables for this to work.**
 ```sh
 docker-compose run certs \
 --cn acme.com \